Can you recover a fallen tree?

 In the Mid Florida area, we've just been spared the worst of Hurricane Idalia.
 Looks like this time of year is peak landfall season.

 The last time I updated this article, Hurricane Ian had recently passed roughly a hundred miles south of our operational area.
 Even at this distance, the consistent tropical storm force winds and heavy rainfall caused significant tree damage.
 The truth is, Florida trees are under nearly constant threat.
 This includes challenges like termites, other wood-destroying organisms, seasonal and occasional drought, sudden freezes, flooding, and, as evidenced by Hurricane Ian, powerful winds.
+Although Florida is dubbed the Sunshine State, it experiences its fair share of rainfall.
+Heavy rains that lead to flooding often coincide with strong winds, whether from tropical systems or the usual afternoon thunderstorms.
+Even without flooding, saturated soil can fail, toppling even healthy trees.

 When a large tree is uprooted, rescue efforts are usually futile.
 Mature trees rely on extensive root systems not just for water and nutrients, but also for stability, akin to their legs and feet supporting the weight of the trunk and branches.
 Uprooting disrupts this system catastrophically.
 The remaining roots are insufficient to re-anchor the tree or provide necessary sustenance, while the fall frequently inflicts damage, inviting insects and infections.
 For massive trees, their sheer weight, often measured in tons, makes them hard to stand again.